OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/troubleshooting/troubleshooting.md

 5. Change the ***Override high DPI scaling behavior.
 Scaling performed by:  System***.
 The initial choice was probably ***Application***.
 6. Restart TSTool.
 If successful, text should use a size that is typical for Windows applications.

+The above fix can also be implemented in the software development environment, but in this case the properties for the `javaw.exe` used by Eclipse must be changed, for example the software in `C:\Program Files\Java` or `C:\Program Files (x86)\Java`.

 ## Issue 12 - Datastore is (not) available ##